cbtitus/getting-cleaning-data-project/README.md

 This repository
 ---------------
-Within this repository are the following:
+Within this repository are the following files:
-run_analysis.R -- the R-script written to process the data for the assignment
+* run_analysis.R -- the R-script written to process the data for the assignment
-CodeBook.md -- details about the data, the code, and the steps taken to process the raw data into the tidy data
+* CodeBook.md -- details about the data, the code, and the steps taken to process the raw data into the tidy data.
-README.md -- this file
+* README.md -- this file

 run_analysis.R
 --------------